Christina, Queen of Sweden: Appearance

 Historical accounts of Christina include regular reference to her physical features, mannerisms and style of dress.
 Christina was known to have a bent back, a deformed chest, and irregular shoulders.
 Some historians have speculated that references to her physical attributes may be over-represented in related historiography, thus giving the impression that this was of greater interest to her contemporaries than was actually the case.
 However, given how influential Christina became in her own era (especially for those in Rome), it is likely her style and mannerisms were at least of general interest to those around her, and this is reflected in many accounts.
 As a result of conflicting and unreliable accounts (some no better than gossip), the way in which Christina is described, even today, is a matter of debate.

 According to Christina's autobiography, the midwives at her birth first believed her to be a boy because she was "completely hairy and had a coarse and strong voice".
 Such ambiguity did not end with her birth; Christina made cryptic statements about her "constitution" and body throughout her life.
 Christina also believed a wet nurse had carelessly dropped her to the floor when she was a baby.
 A shoulder bone broke, leaving one shoulder higher than the other for the rest of her life.
 A number of her contemporaries made reference to the differing height of her shoulders.

 As a child, Christina's mannerisms could probably best be described as those of a tomboy.
 Her father insisted she should receive "the education of a prince", and some have interpreted this as acceptance, on the part of the king, that she had masculine features or that there was some form of gender ambiguity in her upbringing.
-She was educated as a prince and taught (and enjoyed) fencing, horse riding and bear hunting.
+She was educated as a prince and was taught (and enjoyed) fencing, horse riding and bear hunting.
 She was said to have preferred these masculine hobbies to more feminine ones.